KaratLee/learn-git-demo2/README.md

 # learn-git-demo2
-for test1:create a new branch dev
+for test1:create a new branch dev -- user in master branch